-It may be summer now, but winter will come rushing in like a storm.
-Whether you prefer to spend your summer days in your boat on the lake, racing trails on your ATV, or on camping trips in your RV, if you want to maintain the condition of your favorite toys, you need to have a plan ready to last the winter.
+During the warm, summer months, the knowledge that colder weather is just around the corner is looming.
+Whether you prefer to spend your summer days in your boat on the lake, racing trails on your ATV, or on camping trips in your recreational vehicle (RV), if you want to maintain the condition of your favorite toys, you need to have a plan ready to last the winter.

 What You’re Up Against